Siddhant021295/Siddhant021295/README.md

 #### Profile
 - 8 month experience as an Machine Learning Engineering Intern at Ushur Inc in Summer 2022.
-- 2 year of experience with Deloitte as RFA Software Engineer.
+- 2 year of experience with Deloitte as Data Engineer.
 - Solid background in Data Science algorithms and methodologies.
 - Strong coding skills and comprehensive background in Informatics.
 - Proven data science career track in multiple industries.